madhucnghubphilips/Usage-of-Open-Source-Components/README.md

 **Documentation and Training:**

 Internal Documentation: Document the open-source components you use, their purpose, and any security considerations.
-Developer Training: Train your development team on secure coding practices and the risks associated with using open-source software.
+Developer Training: Train your development team on secure coding practices and the risks associated with using open-source software.</font></h4>